 Not everyone in the world is a natural leader.
 For those that are, however, finding a career that allows them to build teams and work with others to achieve success can be an excellent use of their talents.
 The good news is that there’s a field that suits such individuals perfectly: project management.

 These days, information technology (IT) plays a major role in every business around the world.
 Since the advent of the internet, it’s even safe to say that businesses (as presently constructed) would cease to exist without the technologies they depend on.
-That makes IT project managers an indispensable part of keeping global business up and running.
+That makes IT project managers an indispensable part of keeping global businesses up and running.
 As an IT project manager, you might lead efforts to develop AI and AR solutions, manage major technology infrastructure deployments, or even handle the creation of a new cryptocurrency.

 The global finance industry serves as the economic engine of much of the developed world.
 It’s also one of the most regulated industries to be found anywhere.
 As such, project managers are always in great demand for businesses in the sector.
 Financial project managers can be found throughout the industry performing a variety of tasks, from risk identification to mergers and acquisitions and everything in between.
-It’s also an industry that provides tremendous opportunities for project managers, who are often promoted into executive-level positions because of their intimate understanding of business and regulatory processes.
+It’s also an industry that provides tremendous opportunities for project managers.
+Project managers are often promoted into executive-level positions because of their intimate understanding of business and regulatory processes.

 A Flexible Path

 Project managers also have another career advantage that’s hard to find elsewhere: the ability to switch jobs almost at will.
-Qualified individuals can work as freelancers, moving from project to project if they so choose, or they can focus on a particular industry to build experience.
-The variety of options that project managers have in finding the right fit is endless, and skills learned on-the-job are transferable and relevant, even when moving between industries.
+Qualified individuals can work as freelancers, moving from project to project if they so choose.
+Or, they can focus on a particular industry to build experience.
+The variety of options that project managers have in finding the right fit is endless.
+The skills learned on-the-job are transferable and relevant, even when moving between industries.
 The bottom line is that those choosing to pursue degrees in project management will be granting themselves entry to one of the most interesting and rewarding professions anywhere – and will be able to find a path they love, without fear of getting stranded in a job they don’t enjoy.
 At the end of the day, what could be better than that?